CameronSweeney99/MLwareDetector/README.md

 Import characteristics, including specific DLLs and functions used.
 Section details like size, entropy, and virtual size ratios.
 Data Exploration
-The data exploration script (data_exploration.py) is designed to analyze the datasets used for training the model.
+The data exploration script (`data_exploration.py`) is designed to analyze the datasets used for training the model.
 It provides insights into class distributions, missing values, and key feature statistics.

 ## Development

-This project includes separate modules for different functionalities:
+This section details the various components and their functionalities within the MLwareDetector project.

+### `explore_data.py`
+This script performs exploratory data analysis on the datasets.
+It visualizes missing values, class distributions, and feature distributions to provide insights into the data used for training the models.

+### `feature_extraction.py`
+Processes PE files to extract several features, including binary properties, byte histograms, import characteristics, section details, and more.
+These features are pivotal for the machine learning model to make accurate predictions.

+### `model_selection.py`
+Compares different machine learning models using cross-validation.
+It helps in selecting the best model based on performance metrics like ROC-AUC scores.

+### `split_data.py`
+Splits the dataset into training, validation, and test sets.
+It ensures that the models are evaluated on an independent test set that was not seen during the training phase.

+### `test_random_forest.py`
+Evaluates the RandomForestClassifier model on the test dataset.
+It outputs the accuracy, classification report, and plots the confusion matrix.

+### `train_decision_tree.py`, `train_neural_network.py`, `train_random_forest.py`
+These scripts are responsible for training different types of models.
+They handle the entire training process, including data loading, model fitting, and saving the trained model.

+### Data Exploration Scripts
+The `data_exploration.py` script offers a deep dive into the training data, providing visualizations for a better understanding of the underlying patterns and distributions.

+### Feature Extraction
-extract_features.py: Handles the extraction of features from PE files. load_detector.py: Manages loading the pre-trained machine learning model and making predictions. main.py: The main application script with GUI components.
+The `feature_extraction.py` script performs a comprehensive extraction of features from PE files, crucial for machine learning analysis.

 ## License
 Apache-2.0